 About me

 We all have anxieties, concerns and experiences that can be difficult to talk about.
-I offer a confidential space and a calm presence in which you can explore personal issues free of judgment.
-My aim is that you feel listened to, heard and understood, and develop the inner strength to set changes in motion.
+I offer a confidential space and a calm presence in which you can explore any issues free of judgment.
+My aim is that you feel listened to, heard and understood, and find the inner strength to set changes in motion.

 In an ideal world, each one of us would feel unconditionally loved and accepted, free to be fully and openly ourselves, able to develop and maintain meaningful relationships with others and keen to explore the world around us.
 We would be trauma free.
 The reality is that many of us have experienced difficulties in our lives and we carry inner wounds that affect our confidence, our self-esteem and our ability to feel the full range of emotions.